 SNAP makes dollars and sense for Colorado.
 In our state, SNAP has:

 - Helped create 71,985 jobs between FY 2008 and FY 2012

-- Generated an estimated $763 million for Colorado food retailers, including grocery stores, convenience stores, farmers markets, wholesalers, and other retail food stores.[ii]
+- Generated an estimated $3.1 billion in federal funding for Colorado retailers, including grocery stores, convenience stores, farmers markets, wholesalers and other retail food stores in the past five years

-To learn more about the nutrition programs in the Farm Bill as well as the economic benefits of SNAP, view these factsheets and white papers:
+To learn more about the nutrition programs in the Farm Bill as well as the economic benefits of SNAP, view these informational sheets and white papers:

-If your organization, agency or company would like to sign on to the fact-sheet, please contact Maura Barnes, Policy Analyst, at (303) 228-7960.
+If your organization, agency or company would like to sign on to the fact sheet, please contact Maura Barnes, Director of Policy & Advocacy, at (303) 228-7960.